About Rick Settersten

 Settersten is a specialist in life-course studies, with expertise spanning adolescence, adulthood, and aging and a strong record of experience conducting research and collaborating across disciplines and life periods.
 His research has often focused on the first and last few decades of adulthood, always with an eye toward understanding the whole of human life.

 A graduate of Northwestern University, Settersten has held fellowships in Sociology and Social Policy at the Max Planck Institute for Human Development and Education in Berlin, Germany, the Institute for Policy Research at Northwestern, and the Spencer Foundation in Chicago.
-He is author or editor of the books Doing Transitions in the Life Course, Living on the Edge, Aging, Society, and the Life Course (6th edition), Precarity and Ageing, Long-Term Outcomes of Military Service, Handbook of Theories of Aging (3rd edition), Not Quite Adults, Handbook of Sociology of Aging, and On the Frontier of Adulthood, as well as issues of Advances in Life Course Research, Public Policy and Aging Report, Research on Aging, and Research in Human Development.
+He is author or editor of the books Doing Transitions in the Life Course, Living on the Edge, Aging, Society, and the Life Course (6th edition), Precarity and Ageing, Long-Term Outcomes of Military Service, Handbook of Theories of Aging (3rd edition), Not Quite Adults, Handbook of Sociology of Aging, and On the Frontier of Adulthood, among others, as well as issues of Advances in Life Course Research, Public Policy and Aging Report, Research on Aging, and Research in Human Development.

 Besides MacArthur, his research has been supported by divisions of the National Institutes of Health—including projects on the long-term effects of military service on health and well-being in later life (National Institute on Aging), scientific and medical efforts to control human aging (National Institute on Aging), and personalized genomic medicine (National Human Genome Research Institute).